 Before my friend Katie’s* brother died after a long illness in 2015, he made it clear to his family that he didn’t want them to spend time—or money—on a funeral when they could be using it to take care of themselves.
 “With young children, he knew every penny would count, and he wanted his wife to put their needs ahead of any kind of ceremony,” she told me.
 Instead of holding a funeral, his widow asked friends to write down their favorite memories of her late husband, which she later had bound into a book for their children.

 When a family friend died a few years ago, his family made it clear there wouldn’t be a traditional service.
 Instead, they held a celebration of his life on his next birthday, almost a year after his passing.
-This allowed out-of-towners plenty of time to buy tickets and book hotel rooms, and the time-lapse from the immediate grieving period made it much easier to truly revel in what an incredible life he’d led—complete with an irreverent slideshow and trays of his favorite sushi rolls.
+This allowed out-of-towners plenty of time to buy tickets and book hotel rooms, and the time-lapse from the immediate grieving period made it much easier to truly revel in what an incredible life he’d led—complete with a slideshow and trays of his favorite sushi rolls.

 My own father often joked about how emphatically he didn’t want any kind of funeral.
 For one, he wasn’t religious, and more importantly, he understood from the loss of his own parents what a big undertaking hosting such an event entailed.
 I let a few close friends and relatives know there wasn’t going to be a service, and in turn, they spread the word to more distant connections.